 - Getting through a seasonal slump

 Well, yes, but… First let’s look at exactly what a personal guarantee entails.
 You are asking for a loan, and you are guaranteeing that you will pay back the entire thing.
-If your business folds, whoever’s signature is on the loan documents will be expected to pay that loan back.
+If your business folds, you may be expected to pay that loan back.
 You will probably be able to come to some arrangement with the bank to make payments, but you are on the hook for the loan until it is paid off.
 Now keep in mind, it’s not always a yes or no option.
 As with all types of financial matters, there is going to be some give or take when it comes to lending negotiations.
 For the most part though, you’re going to need a personal guarantee when it comes to most types of small business loans.
 Now let’s look at some of the alternative scenarios.

-- Credit Cards: If you max out your personal credit cards to fund your business & the business folds, you still need to pay off those cards.
+- Credit Cards: If you max out your personal credit cards to fund your day to day expenses, you still need to pay off those cards.

 - Second Mortgage or Home Equity Loan Again, you will have to pay those off or lose your home.